Dmusketeer/JavaScript-Algorithms-and-Data-Structures/Algorithm_Design_Techniques/NOTE.md

-Certainly!
 Here are some notes on algorithm design techniques:

 1. **Divide and Conquer**:
    - Breaks down a problem into smaller subproblems.